buildpacks/docs/content/docs/for-buildpack-authors/tutorials/basic-buildpack/02_building-blocks-cnb.md

 +++
-title="Building blocks of a Cloud Native Buildpack" weight=2
+title="The building blocks of a Cloud Native Buildpack" weight=2
 +++